Austrian cuisine: Wine

 The Austrian wine seal is used on all wines at Qualitätswein level.

 Wine is principally cultivated in the east of Austria.
 The most important wine-producing areas are in Lower Austria, Burgenland, Styria, and Vienna.
 The Grüner Veltliner grape provides some of Austria's most notable white wines; Zweigelt is the most widely planted red wine grape.
 Southern Burgenland is a region that mainly grows red grapes; the "Seewinkel" area, east of the Neusiedler See in Burgenland's north, has more mixed wine cultures and is famous for its sweet wines.
 Wine is even grown within the city limits of Vienna – the only European capital where this is true – and some is even produced under the auspices of the city council.

 Young wine (i.e., wine produced from grapes of the most recent harvest) is called Heuriger and gives its name to inns in Vienna and its surroundings, which serve Heuriger wine along with food.
 In Styria, Carinthia and Burgenland, the Heuriger inns are known as Buschenschanken.

 Other alcoholic drinks

 In Upper Austria, Burgenland, Lower Austria, Styria and Carinthia, Most, the fresh juice of grapes or apples is produced, while Sturm ("storm"), a semi-fermented grape juice is drunk after the grape harvest.
 Most and Sturm are pre-stages of wine.

 At the close of a meal, sometimes schnaps (fruit brandy), typically of up to 60% alcohol, is drunk.
-In Austria schnaps is made from a variety of fruits, for example apricots, rowanberries, gentiana roots, various herbs and even flowers.
+In Austria schnapps is made from a variety of fruits, for example apricots, rowanberries, gentiana roots, various herbs and even flowers.
 The produce of small private schnaps distilleries, of which there are around 20,000 in Austria, is known as Selberbrennter or Hausbrand.